Mark Miller (footballer): Playing career

+Managerial career

 Miller joined the technical set up of Hibernians in 1996, remaining with the club until 1999.
 Miller was then associated with the Malta Football Association until 2008, serving as head coach of the Malta national under-21 football team.
 Following the Premier League triumph in 2008–09, Miller crossed the divide and joined Valletta where he spent two years as manager.

 In 2015, Miller took over Qormi, who were bottom of the League, after Josef Mansueto's resignation.
 In the following season, Miller rejoined Hibernians leading them to another Premier League title, the 12th in their history.
 In the 2017–18 season, following a run of results which saw them drop to seventh in the League table, Miller and Hibernians mutually parted ways.

 He was appointed the head coach of Mosta in November 2018 and left Mosta by mutual agreement in June 2020, after reaching a 9th and an 8th place in the league.

 On 22 June 2020 Miller was appointed as new head coach of the Maltese Premier League side Balzan F.C., signing a two-years contract.
 On 19 October 2021 he stepped down from his position, after a 2–1 defeat against his former team Floriana.
 In June 2022, Miller was appointed manager of Żabbar St. Patrick.